6 Myths About Marine Engineers

 2.Networking opportunities; – The mariners can’t make networking the basis of their existence.
 During each sea time, there are different lot of people to work.
 After each is signing off, most of the companions move off to live with their washed-off memories.
 This cycle keeps on repeating.
 The network with their classmates left at the college never comes back again the Life.

-3. Professional growth limitations;- The career graph of a marine Engineer starting from an Engine cadet to the rank of a chief engineer depends upon the sailing and qualifying the competency exams held by the Marine mercantile department.
+3. Professional growth limitations;- The career graph of a marine Engineer from an Engine cadet to the rank of a chief engineer depends upon the sailing and qualifying for the competency exams held by the Marine mercantile department.
 It is easier for the mariners to achieve the desired destination up the ladder.
 On an average of 14 to 16 years of career at sea, a cadet or an engine cadet becomes a captain or chief engineer.

 Working on and off doesn’t allow the mariners to continue their studies for shore job resettlement.